.begin() - Returns an iterator pointing to the start of the container

 .push_front(item) , .emplace_front(item) - Insert element item at start of the list

-.insert_after(): Insertion takes O(1) per entry in these operations
+.insert_after() - Insertion takes O(1) per entry in these operations

-.insert_after(pos,val) - Insert element item after the position pos
+.insert_after(pos,item) - Insert element item after the position pos

 .insert_after(pos,count,item) - Insert count copies of item after position pos